-The Village has adopted new Development
+Strategy 3.4.5 b) include policies that The Village has adopted new Development

-Permit Areas + Guidelines to prevent and
+discourage new development in current Permit Areas + Guidelines to prevent and

-mitigate risks of development in hazardous
+and future hazardous areas to the mitigate risks of development in hazardous

-areas.
+extent possible through tools such as areas.

+land use plans, hazard-specific

-Applicable ASNP Policy:
+Development Permit Areas, and Applicable ASNP Policy:

+managed retreat policies, and where

-Policy 7.2.5
+development in hazardous areas is Policy 7.2.5

+unavoidable, mitigate risks.
 DEVELOPMENT PERMITS Applicable

 Development Permits must

 be obtained for all Anmore South

 development in accordance with

 Development Permit Areas and guidelines

 described in Section 8 of the

 Neighbourhood Plan.

-The Village will leverage development in
+Strategy 3.4.8 Adopt appropriate The Village will leverage development in

-the Anmore South neighbourhood to help
+planning standards, guidelines, and best the Anmore South neighbourhood to help

-reduce fire risk in the wildland urban
+practices related to climate change and reduce fire risk in the wildland urban

-interface.
+natural hazards, such as flood hazard interface.

+management guidelines and wildland

-Applicable ASNP Policy:
+urban interface fire risk reduction Applicable ASNP Policy:

+principles.

 Policy 5.4.7

 FIRE FIGHTING Explore opportunities to

 design water servicing

 infrastructure to support wildland fire

 prevention and fire fighting.